adi3mankotia/BLDC-Motor-Design/README.md

 This project demonstrates the complete development of a custom BLDC motor from engineering requirements through physical implementation.

 The motor was **designed in SolidWorks, fabricated using 3D-printed components, wound by hand, assembled with N52 permanent magnets, connected in a three-phase Wye configuration, and physically tested**.
+The original design targeted **3,000 RPM and 0.12 N·m torque** under a **15 V / 5 A (75 W) electrical constraint**, with an **estimated efficiency of ~63%**.

 The project strengthened practical experience in **electric-machine design, electromagnetic calculations, CAD, prototyping, fabrication, and engineering testing**.